AllenNeuralDynamics/openscope-community-predictive-processing/docs/stimuli/sensory-motor-coupling.md

 - Backward wheel movement → Backward visual motion
 - The amount of visual motion matches the mouse's perceived movement through space

-The formula ensures that when the mouse runs forward by a distance `d`, the visual pattern shifts by an angle that corresponds to what the mouse would see if actually moving through a stationary visual environment.
+The formula ensures that when the mouse runs forward by rotating the wheel, the visual pattern shifts by a distance that accurately represents the mouse's movement through a stationary visual environment.
+The spatial frequency scaling ensures that the visual displacement is appropriate for the specific grating pattern being displayed.

 ## Implementation in Bonsai

 ### Data Flow

 1. **Encoder Input**: The AMT10 encoder continuously reports wheel position in degrees
-2. **Parameter Combination**: The wheel angle is combined with the coupling ratio (0.367) and spatial frequency (0.04 cpd)
+2. **Parameter Combination**: The wheel angle is combined with the coupling ratio (0.36) and spatial frequency (0.04 cpd)
 3. **Phase Calculation**: The coupling formula calculates the appropriate phase offset
 4. **Modulo Operation**: The result is wrapped to 360° to maintain continuous phase cycling
 5. **Visual Rendering**: The calculated phase offset is applied to the vertical gratings